graphiti-api/graphiti/docs/concepts/relationships.md

 All three describe requests that do not include the relationship.
 A relationship the request does include renders its ids whatever this is set to, `:never` included, because the records are already loaded and sitting in `included`.

+Before flipping the setting, [`bin/rake graphiti:audit`](/topics/debugging#graphiti-audit) reports how every relationship renders resource ids today and which would start loading the association.

 #### What a client sees {#relationship-payload-shapes}

 A client never has to work out which rule applied.
 The relationship object says what it knows: